-Physician-Administered Drug Benefits
+Provider-Administered Drug Benefits

-Attention: Precertification (sometimes referred to as prior authorization) is required for certain physician-administered drugs.
+Attention: Precertification (sometimes referred to as prior authorization) is required for certain provider-administered drugs.
 You can find more information about this in the Medical Necessity and Precertification section of this booklet.

-Physician-administered drugs are drugs that must typically be administered or directly supervised by a provider generally on an outpatient basis in a hospital, other medical facility or physician's office.
-Physician-administered drugs do not include medications that are typically available by prescription order or refill at a pharmacy.
+Provider-administered drugs are drugs that must typically be administered or directly supervised by a provider generally on an outpatient basis in a hospital, other medical facility, physician's office or other home healthcare setting.
+Provider-administered drugs do not include medications that are typically available by prescription order or refill at a pharmacy.